-Every cohort's feelings at the start of the course are the similar - along with the excitement that comes with this great new opportunity, coming to Oxford can feel very daunting.
+Every cohort's feelings at the start of the course are similar - along with the excitement that comes with this great new opportunity, coming to Oxford can feel very daunting.
 You will hear time and time again that while the course will be challenging, it will ultimately all work out fine.
 We know this can be hard to believe, and it is natural to have worries.
-However, wwe also know that the staff in QEH work incredibly hard to provide the best possible learning experience and support to all students.
+However, we also know that the staff in QEH work incredibly hard to provide the best possible learning experience and support to all students.
 Be assured that they have been preparing for a long time for your arrival and will do their utmost to ensure everyone thrives despite challenging circumstances.
+Really, they're there to help so don't be afraid to ask questions if things are unclear.

 You will have noticed that you are part of an incredibly diverse cohort of people.
 As such, you will be coming from different cultural and academic backgrounds, work differently, and have different strengths that got you here.
 That is hugely beneficial!
 Believe us - there is no one path to success in the next months.
+Especially in the beginning, we remember the continuous question to ourselves of how we got in because everyone around us seems to know so much more.
+But you are here because of your own unique experiences and set of skills, and we're sure you are right where you belong.
 The course is designed to allow you to work on your weaknesses and let your strengths shine.
 We encourage you to learn with and from each other, and lend each other the support each of you will need at some point.
-To quote one of Doug Gollin's favourite mantras: Making it through the year is a group effort!
+To quote one of Doug Gollin's favourite mantras: Making it through the year is a group effort! (as well as the repeated: You will be fine).
 The single best advice we can give you is to take full advantage of the fact that you are all in this together by pooling your strengths.
 Don't be afraid to reach out to others.
 Try and meet everyone personally at the beginning of the course, even if the prospect feels daunting.
 Remember that everyone is in the same boat and eager to find a new circle of friends.
 You will not make it through this year with your sanity intact if you do not lean on the people around you!
-Your classmates are one of the most important support systems on offer and you will learn so much from them - they are an amazing resource to tap into, whether for help on problem sets, chats about the big development questions, emotional support, or just to have fun and enjoy the great student life in Oxford together.
-A secret we can tell you from last year's cohort: the students who studied the most in groups were the ones who ended up doing best.
+Your classmates are one of the most important support systems on offer and you will learn so much from them they are an amazing resource to tap into, whether for help on problem sets, chats about the big development questions, emotional support, or just to have fun and enjoy the great student life in Oxford together.